Colophon

 This is a JavaScript-free site, almost, which is a bit ironic considering that I had a subscription screencast about JavaScript for many years.
 I guess you could say I know it well enough to know when not to use it.
 The one exception is syntax highlighting, which is provided by Prism.
 It’s all progressive, though, so the site works fine if JavaScript is disabled.

 Icons3 are in SVG, which I want to love, and probably will someday.
 After they make it better.
-I purchased my icons from The Noun Project, except for the Mastodon and Twitter logos, which I got from their respective brand toolkits.
+I purchased my icons from The Noun Project, except for the Mastodon logo, which I got from their brand toolkit.
 I also use emojis as icons4 in a few spots, mostly because they’re so much easier to work with.

-3 Subscribe icon Mastodon icon Twitter icon Search icon Print icon
+3 Subscribe icon Mastodon icon Search icon Print icon

 4 ⭐️ 📖 🎙